 He snorts, "Sorry for what?
 For violent thoughts?
 Or violent actions?"
 He grows quiet, his normal sardonic nature failing him.
 "Just don't turn it on me again, if it's all the same to you."

 The fact that he's even asking.
-He's hopped from the clutches of one violent man, and into the arms of another.
 "I'm working on it."

 He leans into me, putting his head on my shoulder.
 "I know."

 I rest my head on his soft, wispy curls.
 The scent of bergamot and brandy seeps into me, with a hint of cadaver.
-Then a thought pushes into my mind, and I grow cold.
+"Astarion."

 "Yes, Darling?"

-His words feel performative, and it sends a chill down my back.
-I hesitate, how much do his lies matter at the end of the day?
+A chill runs down my back.
+He's not being sincere.
+But how much does sincerity matter if care is freely given regardless?
 I press my lips to the top of his head, and I feel his body soften next to mine.

 A murmur rises behind us as Bex and Shadowheart wake.
 My heart leaps, knowing she's still alive.

-Astarion's shoulders sink.
 "It had to end, didn't it?"
-He gently squeezes my fingers and gets to his feet, retreating into the forest.
+He says with a sigh.
+He gives me a gentle squeeze, then rises, retreating into the forest.
 Ready for his morning hunt.

 "Good morning, you two."
 I sit cross legged by the firepit and begin to prepare a modest batch of oats and acorns.
 Gale took the time to boil the tannins out of some acorns we foraged.
 I can't help but pop a few in my mouth before throwing it all in the pot.